Prerelease:The Legend of Zelda: Majora's Mask

 Revisited - Unknown 1

 This dungeon was first shown in August '99 screenshots and the Spaceworld '99 trailer.
-Link is seen battling various enemies, most of whom are part of Ikana, in the final game, suggesting this area might've been part of the late game.
-It's also possible it was the "Battlefield area" in the game's Spaceworld 1999 demo.
+Link is seen battling various enemies, most of whom are found in Ikana in the final game.
+It's unknown whether it was connected to a section of the game's Spaceworld 1999 demo that was described as a "battlefield area".

 November 4